working-group-two/wgtwo.com/blog/2022-11-21-snowcone/index.md

 />

 From that point on the Snowcone is usable.
-It did take a few more minutes though until it downloaded the AMI images that will run on the snowcone.
+It did take a few more minutes though until it downloaded the AMI images that will run on the Snowcone.

 ## Compute